rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 300 px
     :align: center

-    *Figure* 13: The default permutation graph
+    *Figure* 13a: The default permutation graph

+The given permutation may as well be drawn.
+>>> g.exportPermutationGraphViz()
+*---- exporting a dot file for GraphViz tools ---------* Exporting to perm_permutationGraph.dot neato -n -Tpng perm_permutationGraph.dot -o perm_permutationGraph.png

+..
+Figure:: perm_permutationGraph.png
+    :alt: The permutation of the vertices
+    :width: 500 px
+    :align: center

+    *Figure* 13b: The permutation of the vertices

 Properties of permutation graphs ................................